 The Systems and Services Contract Review Form (pdf) should be completed when outside services are needed.

-When you do get to the point of needing to contract for information technology, University Policy 370.1 designates ITS as the purchasing agent for technology hardware, software, and services.
-ITS staff will review such contracts to ensure that they will work with the University technology services, and that the contract terms comply with appropriate University policies and guidelines.
+When you need to contract for information technology, University Policy 370.1 designates ITS as the purchasing agent for technology hardware, software, and services.
+ITS staff will review contracts to ensure that the solution will work with the University technology services, and that the contract terms comply with appropriate University policies and guidelines.
 The review process pays particular attention to these elements of the contract process:

 Additional explanations, and sample terms, are listed below.
 All items may not be appropriate for all contracts, but are expected for most contracts.

 Statement of Work: The contract should include a Statement of Work.
-This Statement of Work should state everything that we expect the contracted solution to do for Furman.
-Contracts also typically reference, or include, payment schedules within a Statement of Work.
-When appropriate, scheduled payment should be after we accept the work as complete.
+This Statement of Work should state everything we expect the contracted solution to do for Furman.
+Contracts typically reference, or include, payment schedules within a Statement of Work.
+Scheduled payment should be after we accept the work as complete.